brooklynrail/brooklynrail-platform/content/people/orna-guralnik.md

   Center, and the editorial boards of Psychoanalytic Dialogues and Studies in Gender & Sexuality.
 Her writing centers on the intersection of psychoanalysis, dissociation, and cultural studies.
-She has completed the filming of four seasons of the Docu-series Couples Therapy, airing on Showtime.
+She has completed the filming of four seasons of the Docu-series _Couples Therapy_, airing on Showtime.
 portraits:
   - media: 2022/09/orna-guralnik